Imagine that you never had to resubmit an OASIS home health assessment…

 - Download your free Nursing Narrative Note RefeRNce Formula™ to construct and write your OASIS nursing narratives in the language that Medicare understands.

-- Return next week to download the Visit Vitals Blueprint™ to record your patients OASIS start of care assessment data, or try the free version the OASIS Follow-Up Assessment Cheat Sheet™ so you can exercise your ability to actually complete your documentation in the safety and comfort of your own home.
+- Return next week to download The Perfect OASIS Start of Care Cheat Sheet™ to record your patients OASIS start of care assessment data, or try the free version of the OASIS Follow-Up Assessment Cheat Sheet™ so you can exercise your ability to actually complete your documentation in the safety and comfort of your own home.

 I’ve covered a ton in this post, and I’m sure it has given you plenty to think about as far as your nursing narrative notes, all the way to your safety awareness.
 So, please don’t just take my word for it…